wp-plugins/juicedmetrics/readme.txt

 == Upgrade Notice ==

+= 2.0 =
+* Changes to javascript files to make them use internal WP files
+* Added new icons and retina banner cover to support version 4.0

 = 1.0 =
-Upgrade notices describe the reason a user should upgrade.
+* Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.

 == Arbitrary section ==

-Juiced Metrics is in active development and version control, revisions, updates and enhancements are being developed to better serve you and provide enhanced value.
-If you find any issues with the plugin please use this form to let us know how we can help http://envisionyourwebsite.com/juicedmetrics
+JuicedMetrics is in active development and version control, revisions, updates and enhancements are being developed to better serve you and provide enhanced value.